Overview

 Classic / Visual / TinyMCE Editor

-For example, to add a defined Keyword called service, we can start typing {ser, and then click the resulting keyword in the list:
+For example, to add a defined Keyword called service:

 To hide or cancel autocompletion, either press the escape key, or click outside of the list of suggested keywords.